Jonathan Evans, Baron Evans of Weardale: House of Lords

+Post-MI5 career

 After retiring as Director General, Evans joined the Board of HSBC Holdings as a Non-Executive Director.
 He is also a non-executive director of Ark Data Centres, a Distinguished Fellow at the Royal United Services Institute and an Honorary Professor at the University of St Andrews.
 From 2014 to 2015 he was a non-executive director of the National Crime Agency.
 He has written occasionally in the Sunday Times on classic cars.

-On 21 October 2014, it was announced that he was to become a Crossbench life peer, having been nominated personally by the Prime Minister.
-He was created Baron Evans of Weardale, of Toys Hill in the County of Kent, on 3 December 2014.
-In January 2015 he was appointed a Deputy Lieutenant of Kent. and on 1 November 2018 he was appointed Chair of the Committee on Standards in Public Life for a 5-year term.
-In December 2018, following controversy about his paid business portfolio in light of his appointment to the committee, it was announced that he would step down from his position as a Non-Executive Director with HSBC Holdings in early 2019.
+In November 2023, The HALO Trust announced him as the new Chair of their Board of Trustees.

+In January 2015, he was appointed a Deputy Lieutenant (DL) to the Lord Lieutenant of Kent.

+On 16 December 2024, he was announced as the chair of the Crown Nominations Commission to select the next Archbishop of Canterbury, following the resignation of Justin Welby.
+The chair is required to be a "communicant lay [i.e. not ordained] member of the Church of England".

+Personal life

+Evans is a Christian.
+He was raised as a Baptist and attended the Christian Union while at university.
+As of 2024, he is a member of the Church of England.